Step 1: Getting Started

 A Family For Every Child Adoption Agency holds an Adoption Information Session for families interested in starting the home study process at various locations throughout Oregon.
 By registering for an upcoming meeting in your area you will receive a copy of our Parent Packet to review, a confirmed seat in the session, and a reminder phone call before the meeting.

 To register for one of the in person information nights, please email email@example.com with the date you would like to attend and the number of people in your party.
 Space is limited, so be sure to register now!

 Information Nights (Virtual)

 Are you interested in taking your first step towards adoption?!
 Please join us for our adoption information night!
 This is where you can learn about the general process of adoption and get all of your questions answered!
 There are a couple options every month!

-Come into our Eugene Office for an friendly in-person Information meeting!
+Join us on Zoom for a friendly virtual Information meeting!
 Please RSVP for more information!

-Information Nights are 2nd Thursday of each month at 6:00pm to 7:30 pm – this is in our Office
+Information Nights are 2nd Thursday of each month at 6:00pm to 7:30 pm – this is a Virtual Event